Brobbiethao/Prototypes/README.md

 const waffle = Object.create(food) <-------------------

-On line 30, waffle is defined as a class.
+waffle is defined as a class.
 The class having "food" (which is a prototype with methods) as a parameter can now access the prototype and its objects.
 -------------------------------------